-- 'marriages', e.g. composed necklaces - pieces that have been too drastically restored - pieces in which the original function has been altered, e.g. cufflinks altered into earrings - renovations that have destroyed the original character of the object - loose stones, minerals or pearls - style copies.
+- 'marriages', e.g. composed necklaces - pieces that have been too drastically restored - complete or substantial re-enamelling - pieces in which the original function has been altered, e.g. cufflinks altered into earrings - renovations that have destroyed the original character of the object - loose stones, minerals or pearls - style copies made with the intent to deceive or that can be perceived as original and not bearing any maker's mark or hallmarks that could identify it as a style copy